Academic Policies on Accommodations

 Documentation from External Sources:

-Relevant information from external sources can help to substantiate the presence of a disability and the need for accommodations.
-This information should provide evidence of the functional limitations of the disability and their impact on the student's life.
-Criteria for the source, scope, and content of documentation differ by disability type.
-Documentation may include assessments, reports, and/or letters from qualified health care providers, psychologists, or diagnosticians, and information from a previous school (e.g., 504 plan, IEP, or ARD documents).
-In order to ensure an objective assessment, the professional completing the evaluation must be an impartial individual who is not related to the student.
+Students should understand that while medical or educational documentation can establish a diagnosis, not every diagnosis qualifies as a disability under the law.
+Relevant information from external sources can help substantiate the presence of a disability and the need for accommodations, in conjunction with a student's self-report and a Case Manager's expertise.
+This information should provide evidence of the functional limitations of the disability and its impact on the student's life.
+The criteria for the source, scope, and content of documentation vary by disability type.
+Documentation may include assessments, reports, and/or letters from qualified healthcare providers, psychologists, or diagnosticians, as well as information from a previous school (e.g., 504 plan, IEP, or ARD documents).
+To ensure an objective assessment, the professional completing the evaluation must be an impartial individual who is neither related to the student nor has a personal relationship with them.

 Suggested Documentation Guidelines: